AI Candidate Scoring Explained: How Match Scores Actually Work

 |---|---|---|

-| Keyword matching | 40-55% | Worse than random for senior roles |
+| Keyword matching | 40–55% | Worse than coin-flip accuracy for senior roles |

 | Basic weighted scoring | 55–70% | Better, but still unreliable |

-| Semantic scoring (no explanation) | 80-88% | Accurate but not trustworthy |
+| Semantic scoring (no explanation) | 80–88% | Accurate but not trustworthy in practice |

 | Semantic scoring with factors | 85–92% | Accurate and actionable |

 The gap between "no explanation" and "with factors" is important.
-Explainable scoring does not just score better — it lets recruiters catch the cases where the AI is wrong, which makes the combined human + AI system more accurate than either alone.
+Explainable scoring does not just score better in aggregate — it lets recruiters catch the cases where the AI is wrong, which makes the combined human + AI system more accurate than either alone.

 Can AI scoring replace recruiter judgment entirely?

 No, and it should not try to.
 AI scoring excels at the pattern-matching work of evaluating large volumes of candidates against structured requirements.
 Recruiters excel at evaluating soft factors — motivation, cultural fit, career trajectory, and the nuanced judgment that comes from years of experience.
 The best outcomes come from AI handling volume and recruiters handling depth.
+Agencies that try to fully automate their scoring typically discover within 6–12 months that their placement quality has degraded.

 How do I know if my ATS scoring is actually working?